Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Residual malt sweetness is low to medium.
 Torrified or malted wheat is often used in quantities of 25 percent or less.
 Malt attributes such as biscuity or low levels of caramel are present.

-Perceived Hop Aroma & Flavor: English, American or noble-type hop aroma should be low to medium.
-English, American or noble-type hop flavor should not be assertive and should be well balanced with malt character.
+Perceived Hop Aroma & Flavor: Low to medium, expressed as floral, herbal, earthy, stone fruit, citrus or other attributes.
+Hop flavor should not be assertive and should be well balanced with malt character.

 Perceived Bitterness: Medium-low to medium

 Fermentation Characteristics: Mild carbonation traditionally characterizes draft-cask versions, but in bottled versions, a slight increase in carbon dioxide content is acceptable.
-Low to moderate fruity-estery character is acceptable.
-No diacetyl or DMS character should be apparent.
+Fruity esters are low to medium.
+Diacetyl and DMS should not be present.

 Body: Low to medium-low